MicrosoftDocs/fabric-docs/docs/data-factory/pricing-overview.md

 # Data Factory pricing in Microsoft Fabric

 Data Factory in Microsoft Fabric provides serverless and elastic data integration service capabilities built for cloud scale.
-There is no fixed-size compute power that you need to plan for peak load; rather you need to specify which operations to perform while authoring pipelines and dataflows, which will translate into an amount of **Fabric Capacity Units** consumed, that you can further track using the [Microsoft Fabric Capacity Metrics app](../enterprise/metrics-app.md) to plan and manage your consumption metrics.
+There's no fixed-size compute power that you need to plan for peak load; rather you need to specify which operations to perform while authoring pipelines and dataflows, which translates into an amount of **Fabric Capacity Units** consumed, that you can further track using the [Microsoft Fabric Capacity Metrics app](../enterprise/metrics-app.md) to plan and manage your consumption metrics.
 This allows you to design the ETL processes in a much more scalable manner.
 In addition, Data Factory, like other Fabric experiences, is billed on a consumption-based plan, which means you only pay for what you use.

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]